MCStatusBot/docs/docs/faq.md

 # faq

-## how many minecraft servers can i have on my account
+## how many minecraft servers can i have on my account?
-A: A maximum of 10 ten servers can be added to your account, more might be added on request so join the support server and ask.
+A: Depending on your plan anything from x to y you can see the amount by doing `/discord-server overview`

-## how many minecraft servers can i link to my dscord server
+## how many minecraft servers can i link to my dscord server?
-A: A maximum of 5 five servers can be added to your discord server, more might be added on request so join the support server and ask.
+A: Depending on your plan anything from x to y you can see the amount by doing `/discord-server overview`

-## how many Channel status can i have at one time
+## how many Channel status can i have at one time?
-A: A maximum of 2 two can be added to your discord server, more might be added on request so join the support server and ask.
-This is to try and prevent us getting rate limited by discord
+A: Depending on your plan anything from x to y you can see the amount by doing `/discord-server overview`

-## how many message status can i have at one time
+## how many message status can i have at one time?
-A: The same ammount of minecraft servers that have been assigne to your server you can see this by doing `/server-info` or seeing on the [dashboard](https://dash.mcstatusbot.site)
+A: Depending on your plan anything from x to y you can see the amount by doing `/discord-server overview`

+## what is a channel or message watcher?
+A: a channel watcher and message watcher is the name i give to the auto updating channel status and message status.

+## how do i increase my minecraft server and or watcher limit?
+A: you can see a list of plans at https://store.mcstatusbot.site or ask in our support server we have gift code give aways all the time.